Contact our AI Lawyers

 30 June 2021 | German Women Lawyers Association | Opinion |

-In Computer Science, there is no binding definition of „Artificial Intelligence“.
-Art.
-3 (1) of the proposed AI Act defines Artificial Intelligence systems broadly as “software that is developed with one or more of the techniques and approaches listed in Annex I and can, for a given set of human-defined objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with”.
+According to the AI Act, AI is defined as "software that is developed with one or more of the techniques and approaches listed in Annex I and can, for a given set of human-defined objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with."

 Contact our AI Lawyers